mirleu/moodle-local_coursearchivingnotification/README.md

 # moodle-local_coursearchivingnotification

-This plugin adds a banner-alert to the top of each course page, if the course has an even ID.
+This plugin adds a banner-alert to the top of each course page that is been configured for it.

-_It exists only to illustrate how content can be injected into the page header without custom theming._

 ## Attribution

-Most of this was cobbled together with parts lifted from other plugins, most notably the [Course Ratings](https://github.com/marinaglancy/moodle-tool_courserating) plugin.
+Most of this was cobbled together with parts from other plugins, most notably from the [Course Ratings](https://github.com/marinaglancy/moodle-tool_courserating) plugin.

+## Copyright

+Copyright (c) Regents of the University of California

 ## License

 http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later